 A HICAP (Health Insurance Counseling and Advocacy Program) representative will explain assistance available through HICAP, insurance availability, benefits, and resources (Medicare, MediCal, etc.).

 Attorney and California Council of the Blind Advocacy Committee Chair Steve Mendelson will address access issues, e.g. assistance with filling out medical forms, accessible medication and disability rights information.

 On May 19 2018, join us for a workshop on pressing housing issues in our community.

-On November 4th, The East Bay Center for the Blind is presenting “Transportation and Mobility Advocacy.”
-This day-long workshop is the second in our innovative four-part series designed to convey principles of self-advocacy to the visually impaired community, specifically low income minorities throughout the Bay Area.
+On November 4th 2017, The East Bay Center for the Blind presented “Transportation and Mobility Advocacy.”
+This day-long workshop was the second in our innovative four-part series designed to convey principles of self-advocacy to the visually impaired community, specifically low income minorities throughout the Bay Area.

 The first workshop, “Fundamentals of Advocacy,” was held on September 30th.
 This creative approach to self advocacy fundamentals presented dynamic panelists who engaged the audience and spurred all involved to advocate for themselves as well as the greater community.